k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/17_delete_catalog.md

 ### How Can I Initiate Delete?

-To initiate a delete, click **Actions > Delete** in the menu bar.
+To initiate a delete, navigate to the menu bar and **Actions > Delete**.
 You can choose to delete either the selected (or expanded) data platform or the entire Catalog.

 ![revert](../images/delete_init.png)